mdarfler/cs1/modules/04 loops, functions, and transfromations/_posts/2018-04-01-while-loops.md

 <iframe width="600" height="280" frameborder="0" src="https://editor.p5js.org/embed/Bk4dOxgt7"></iframe>

 What we have is a series of evenly spaced circles on the screen.
-I we wanted to recreate this image for ourselves, we may be tempted to write out the positions of all of the ellipses like this.
+If we wanted to recreate this image for ourselves, we may be tempted to write out the positions of all of the ellipses like this.
 ```
 function setup(){
   createCanvas(260,260);